ericbli/Vue_Vue_resource_axious_discount_management/README.md

 # Discount

-> Simple discount manager frontend to be used with the [SlimPHP RESTful API](https://github.com/bradtraversy/slimapp)
+ Simple discount manager frontend with vue vue resorce axios to be used with the Java backend project

 ## Installation